 Whitehead proposes that the whole universe is a network of feeling.
 Human feeling is a sophisticated expression of, not an exception to, the very kinds of feelings that are found in other animals and within the very depths of matter.
 Ultimately, thinks Whitehead, energy is a form of feeling and feeling is a form of energy.

-Back To Starlings
+Back to Starlings

 How, then, might we humans communicate with one another in respectful ways?
 How might we share feelings at a global level?
 How might we murmur?

-But perhaps, in the spirit of Don Tapscott in the TED talk below, we best begin with starlings.
+But, in the spirit of Don Tapscott in the TED talk below, we best begin with starlings.
 He takes the communicative powers of starlings as an example of the creative collaboration the world needs today.

 An Open World